-For any quarter for which we have a net worth deficit, we would need to draw funds from Treasury under the senior preferred stock purchase agreement to avoid being placed into receivership.
-As of September 30, 2019, the maximum amount of remaining funding under the agreement is \$113.9 billion.
-If we were to draw additional funds from Treasury under the agreement with respect to a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
+For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement to avoid being placed into receivership.
+The maximum amount of remaining funding under the agreement was \$113.9 billion as of December 31, 2018.
+If we were to draw additional funds from Treasury under the agreement in respect of a future period, the amount of remaining funding under the agreement of our draw.
 Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.
 Accordingly, if we experience multiple quarters of net worth deficits, the amount of remaining funding available under the senior preferred stock purchase agreement could be significantly reduced from its current level.